The root of all problems for animals in Bali is that there are simply too many of them.

 Animal Health Days

 BAWA holds Animal Health Days in villages all around Bali, operating out of community halls, garages, parking lots, even empty football fields.
 Locals can bring their pets, while our skilled animal handlers round up stray animals from the nearby area to be brought in for surgery and treatment.
 Our pop up clinics offer free sterilisation, rabies vaccination provided by the local government, and general treatment for common skin conditions and intestinal parasites.

-Our teams sterilise around 4,500 animals each year, preventing an immeasurable number of unwanted births
+Our team currently sterilises around 4,000 animals each year, preventing an immeasurable number of unwanted births

 The benefits of a stable population